Update (23-05-2017): I’ve been invited to give a similar talk next month on the 28th of June, 2017 at another London meetup. Wish me luck!

 I wonder why this wasn’t in the TED playlist on public speaking!
 It was so good!
 The main message was that great talks alternate between what is (bad!) and what could be (amazing!).
 Other elements mentioned included repetition, using things familiar to your audience (songs, quotes, metaphors, etc) and STAR moments.

-TED Talk: Brene Brown on Vulnerability: The memorable talk that Hali mentioned during my talk.
+The memorable talk that Hali mentioned during my LSCC talk.
 Thanks for posting, Hali!